Anupam-Kumar-Pandey/Swiggy-Clone-Frontend-Flames/README.md

 - A similar UI as Swiggy.com
 - Almost similar kind of siliding feature in login signup feature
 - Added button to scroll left and right through the food items.
+- Added QR code scanner which redirects users to playstore and appstore after scanning, from where they can easily download the swiggy app.

 ## design decisions or assumptions
 Design of the website is fully based on the swiggy.com